-• At least 18 and out of high school
+• Bigs must be at least 18 and out of high school

 • Commit to a minimum of one year after being matched